 There’s something special about food;

-Food is politics, history, economics, ecology, anthropology and religion all together.
+Food is politics, history, economics, ecology, anthropology, and religion altogether.

-We love food, and we love to bring up certain topics through food;
+We love to bring up certain topics through food;

 Bureau d’Alimentation organizes